steveoc64/godev/README.md

 	MailChannel <- m
 ```

-So inside your app, you create emails using the regular gomail funtions, and then just add them to the MailChannel
+So inside your app, you create emails using the regular gomail functions, and then just add them to the MailChannel
 queue.
 A goroutine in the background works through the MailChannel queue, and does all the messy delivery stuff
 for you.